 Where am I showing up and sticking around?
 Who could I have better encounters with?

-Try reading the Bible with people from different backgrounds or with different experiences from your own.
+- Try reading the Bible with people from different backgrounds or with different experiences from your own.
 What new connections and understanding do you discover?

-Where am I in need of renewed hope?
-How could I act on the hope I have?
+Where am I in need of hope?
+How could I act on the hopes I already have?